yash-bisht711/backend-Memehub/README.md

 - If a user does not upload a profile picture, an avatar is automatically generated using the Dicebear API.
 - The avatar is saved to the profile_picture field on first save.

---

-## 📃 License

-This project is licensed under the MIT License.

 ---

 ## 🙌 Contributing